fieldtrip/website/tutorial/eventrelatedstatistics.md

 #### Plotting the grand-average and the subject-averages

-As you might be familiar with, it is always a good idea to visually inspect your data prior to applying any statistical analyses.
+It is a good idea to visually inspect your data at the different stages of your analysis, including prior to applying any statistical analyses.
 Below we show a couple ways of plotting data: the grand average (averaged across all subjects) for all sensors and one specific sensor, as well as plotting the individual average for multiple subjects next to each other.

-To begin with we will compute the grand average data using [ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)
+To begin with we will compute the grand average data using **[ft_timelockgrandaverage](/reference/ft_timelockgrandaverage)**

     % load individual subject data
     load('ERF_orig');